With Dual Diagnosis Treatment

 This page contains a directory of mental health treatment centers in Davison County, SD.
 Common mental health conditions that may be treated include depression, bipolar disease, eating disorders like anorexia and bulimia, ADHD, OCD, PTSD, personality disorders, dual diagnosis disorders including substance abuse, and more.
 This directory listing of mental health clinics in Davison County, South Dakota may include residential mental health treatment centers, partial hospitalization programs (PHP), intensive outpatient programs (IOP) and other mental health facilities.

-Lutheran Social Services Of Sd Mitchell Satellite Office is a mental health clinic in Davison County, South Dakota, located at 403 North Lawler Street, 57301 zip code.
-Lutheran Social Services Of Sd Mitchell Satellite Office offers outpatient treatment.
-Lutheran Social Services Of Sd Mitchell Satellite Office provides group therapy, psychotropic medication and individual psychotherapy to young adults, seniors 65 or older and children / adolescents.
-Some other services provided by Lutheran Social Services Of Sd Mitchell Satellite Office include suicide prevention services and family psychoeducation.
+Lutheran Social Services Of Sd Mitchell Satellite Office is a mental health treatment center in Davison County, SD, located at 403 North Lawler Street, 57301 zip code area.
+Lutheran Social Services Of Sd Mitchell Satellite Office provides outpatient treatment.
+Lutheran Social Services Of Sd Mitchell Satellite Office offers group therapy, couples/family therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and adults.
+Additional services at Lutheran Social Services Of Sd Mitchell Satellite Office consist of family psychoeducation and suicide prevention services.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.